aimllifetime/traffic_sign_classifier/writeup_template.md

 * use LeNet as the CNN to do the calssifier.
 * use cross entrophy to calcuate the loss.
 * use the Adam optimizer to do the gradient decent.
-* Batch size was set to 128 which to be find optimal one from previous quiz learning.
+* Batch size was set to 128 which to be found optimal one from previous quiz learning.
 * learning rate is kept at 0.001 which is also learned from previous quiz work.
 * Epoch is set to 20 initially but increased to 50.
 More epoch increase the accuracy of model
 * weight variable is set to mean = 0 and variance = 0.1